Shipping Samples to a Biorepository

 Refer to the diagram below to determine your laboratory’s method of sample de-identification.

 All samples in the ORN are fully de-identified before the associated clinical and genomic data can be included in the ORN.
 De-identification can be performed in the shipping or receiving modules of OvDx.
-Labs performing full de-identification before shipping will do so in the de-identification tab of OvDx.
-Ovation Biorepositories performing de-identification will do so when receiving samples in the receiving tab of OvDx.
+Labs performing full de-identification before shipping will do so in OvDx.
+Ovation Biorepositories performing de-identification will do so when receiving samples in OvDx.

 Note: The figure above highlights most common use cases.
 Your lab may have slight differences from the chart above.
 If you are unsure from this figure which type of de-identification your lab performs, contact your ORN coordinator at supplies@ovation.io